-The Castle Rock Historical Society and Museum is dedicated to preserving, honoring, and promoting the history of Castle Rock, Colorado and its residents.
+The Castle Rock Historical Society and Museum are dedicated to preserving, honoring, and promoting the history of Castle Rock, Colorado, and its residents.
 Through its exhibits and events, visitors discover what life was like for these Colorado residents over a hundred years ago.

 Built in 1875 as a depot for the newly built Denver and Rio Grande Railroad, the depot was constructed using Rhyolite stone, drop-pendant brackets, and the detailed corner work characteristic of the time.

-In 1970, the depot was moved from its original location, with interest in preserving it for future generations.
-However, it was not until 1996 when the Castle Rock Historical Society was able to purchase the depot and begin restoration.
+In 1970, the depot was moved from its original location, with an interest in preserving it for future generations.
+However, it was not until 1996 that the Castle Rock Historical Society was able to purchase the depot and begin restoration.

 Through a series of permanent and changing exhibits, the museum highlights Castle Rock’s history, culture, and people.
 Past and present exhibits include:

-Rhyolite—This permanent exhibit features fascinating information about the rock used to build the depot, quarried in Castle Rock from 1872-1906.
+Rhyolite—This permanent exhibit features fascinating information about the rock used to build the depot, quarried in Castle Rock from 1872 to 1906.

 Continental Divide Raceway—This legendary race track ran for almost 3 miles between Denver and Colorado Springs.
 It closed in 1983, but its memory lives on in this permanent display.